doctore/Spring6Microservices/README.md

 **2.** Add the [configuration files](https://github.com/doctore/Spring6Microservices/tree/main/security-custom-service/src/main/resources/META-INF/native-image) based on the project's functionality.

-To know how to generate all the [configuration archives](https://stackoverflow.com/questions/76747716/how-to-register-method-for-runtime-reflection-with-graalvm) in this microservice, package the project with maven and invoke:
+To know how to generate all the [configuration archives](https://stackoverflow.com/questions/76747716/how-to-register-method-for-runtime-reflection-with-graalvm) in this microservice, package the project with maven using **native** profile and invoke:

 ```
 java -Dspring.aot.enabled=true -agentlib:native-image-agent=config-output-dir=./native-config -jar target/security-custom-service-1.0.0.jar